badgamerbad/Learning/Graphics/3D/blender/2.82a/README.md

 - <img src="uv-keep-selection-without-select-all-on-mesh.jpg" alt="uv-keep-selection-without-select-all-on-mesh" width="400" />

 ## Create an image
-This gives us the UV Map
+This gives us the UV Map - only after the uv are baked and saved in image file we can edit the UV mesh
 - Once the unwrap is done
 - go to camera tool
 - <img src="create-uv-map-by-baking.jpg" alt="create-uv-map-by-baking" width="400" />